-It is imperative that the school has accurate information regarding emergency calls.
-Please be sure that all phone numbers and email addresses are accurate and updated.
-If you change a phone number or email address, we must be informed.
-It is important that caregivers arrange to have emergency contacts in place.
-Please select three emergency contacts other than legal guardians.
+It is imperative that the school has accurate information regarding emergency contacts.
+Please be sure that all phone numbers are accurate.
+If you change a phone number, we must be informed.
+It is important that parents arrange to have emergency contacts in place.